limbo666/PixelGlow/README.md

 * **Sync Speed (ms):** The delay between screen captures. ~33ms provides approximately 30 frames per second.
 * **Temporal Smoothing:** Controls the fade speed between colors.
 Higher values mean faster, sharper transitions; lower values mean slow, cinematic fades.
 * **Auto-Crop Black Bars:** Enable to ignore letterboxing in movies.
 You can select standard or aggressive sensitivity.

 ---

+## Known Limitations
+DRM & Hardware Acceleration (Netflix, Disney+, etc.)

+If you attempt to watch DRM-protected content on streaming platforms like Netflix, Disney+, Amazon Prime, or Hulu, you may notice that PixelGlow's Mimic Window shows a completely black screen where the video should be, and your LEDs will turn off.

+**This is not a bug in PixelGlow.** It is an intentional, industry-wide restriction caused by Digital Rights Management (DRM).

+To prevent movie piracy, modern browsers and native streaming apps use **Hardware Acceleration**.
+This sends the encrypted video stream directly to your graphics card (GPU) to be decoded, completely bypassing the standard Windows desktop environment.
+Because the video never actually renders on the Windows software layer, screen-capture engines like PixelGlow cannot see it.

+### How to Fix It (The Workarounds)

+If you want your ambient lighting to react to streaming services, you must force the video to render through software rather than your GPU.

+* **Method 1: Disable Hardware Acceleration in your Browser (Recommended)** If you use Chrome, Edge, or Brave, go to your browser's **Settings > System**, and toggle **"Use graphics acceleration when available"** to **OFF**.
+Restart the browser.
+PixelGlow will now be able to see and react to the video. *(Note: Streaming services may restrict software-decoded video to 1080p).*
+* **Method 2: Try Firefox**
+  Firefox handles the Windows display pipeline differently than Chromium browsers.
+Often, simply watching your content in Firefox is enough to allow PixelGlow to capture the colors without changing any settings.
+* **Method 3: Avoid Native Windows Apps**
+  Dedicated streaming apps downloaded from the Microsoft Store (like the native Netflix app) are completely locked down by the operating system.
+You cannot disable hardware acceleration in them.
+You must watch your content in a web browser for PixelGlow to interact with it.

+---